awslabs/sagemaker-debugger/docs/analysis.md

 - `RuleEvaluationConditionMet`: This is raised when the rule invocation returns True for some step.

-- `MissingCollectionFiles`: This is raised when the training job has ended but all the collection files could not be loaded by the trial.
+- `MissingCollectionFiles`: This is raised when no data was saved by the training job.
+Check that the Hook was configured correctly before starting the training job.

 ## Utils